 The most widely watched measure of job growth is nonfarm payrolls, estimated from the establishment survey.
 Quarterly growth averaged 1.53% for the period, with a median growth rate of 1.92%.
-As can be seen in figure 1 (see appendix), the largest decline, 6.56%, occurred in the first quarter of 2009 while the biggest increase in jobs, 7.16%, took place in the second quarter of 1978.
+The largest decline, 6.56%, occurred in the first quarter of 2009 while the biggest increase in jobs, 7.16%, took place in the second quarter of 1978.
 Growth in payroll employment occurred about 78% of the time.